Nosto/wiki-docs/apis/frontend/implementation-guide-session-api/handling-placements.md

 });
 ```

-To continue with the example, let's assume the `api.placements.getPlacements()` returned an array with 2 placements:` ['frontpage-center-1', 'frontpage-banner']` and then let's assume that we would have setup in the backend a recommendation campaign for `frontpage-center-1` and a content campaign for `frontpage-banner`.&#x20;
+To continue with the example, let's assume the `api.placements.getPlacements()` returned an array with 2 placements:` ['frontpage-center-1', 'frontpage-banner']` and then let's assume that we would have set up in the backend a recommendation campaign for `frontpage-center-1` and a content campaign for `frontpage-banner`.&#x20;

 Here is an example of a sample response.